Pazemo/docs/source/index.html.md

 ### Acquiring your API token

-Your API tokens section can be found at the bottom of the Settings page inside your Wise account.
+Your API tokens section can be found at the bottom of the Settings page inside your Pazemo account.
 By default, you have no active tokens.
 You can issue new tokens after enabling 2-step login.

 We support tokens of two permission levels: